 During the study, you will be updated about any new information that may affect whether you are willing to continue taking part in the study.
 If new information is learned that may affect you after the study or your follow-up is completed, you will be contacted.

-Will I Receive The Results Of The Research?

-If returning research results does not apply to your research, delete this section and heading in its entirety.
-If you anticipate the research will generate clinically relevant results, including individual research results, state here whether you will disclose the results to subjects and, if so, under what conditions that will occur.
-In general, we will not give you any individual results from the study.
-If we find something of urgent medical importance to you, we will inform you, although we expect that this will be a very rare occurrence.
-[Then add details about what kinds of information you will return, such as, ‘unusual findings on an MRI report that we think you should discuss with your doctor’.
-Also add details about how you will notify them, such as ‘we will notify you by first class mail after analysis of research data are concluded, which may take up to six months’.]

 Will There Be Any Cost To Me To Take Part In This Study?

-Explain in lay language what the cost to participate will be, if any.
+There will be no cost for you to take part in this study.

 Will I Be Paid To Take Part In This Study?

-Clearly outline the amount and schedule of all payments to subjects.
-EXAMPLE:

 You will receive $ 15.00 for taking part in this study according to the following schedule:

-$ 5.00 at your first visit
+$ 15.00 at your first visit

-$ 5.00 at your second visit (2-year visit)

-$ 5.00 at your third visit (4-year visit)

-If subjects will not be paid:

-You will not be paid to take part in this study.
+You will not be paid to take part in this study if you choose to get extra credit for your course offered by Spanish and Portuguese Department of Rutgers University.